Central Park: Crime and neglect

+Horse-carriage and pedicab tours

+Activists, celebrities, and politicians have questioned the ethics of the carriage-horse industry and called for its end.
+The history of accidents involving spooked horses came under scrutiny in the 2000s and 2010s after reports of horses collapsing and even dying.
+Supporters of the trade say it needs to be reformed rather than shut down.
+Some replacements have been proposed, including electric vintage cars.
+Bill de Blasio, in his successful 2013 mayoral campaign, pledged to eliminate horse carriage tours if he was elected; as of August 2018, had only succeeded in relocating the carriage pick-up areas.
+In 2026, after a horse pulling a carriage ran away and killed a tourist, horse carriage rides were temporarily suspended, and the New York City Council proposed legislation phasing out carriage horses in the park.

+The pedicabs have been criticized as well.
+There have been reports of pedicab drivers charging exorbitant fares of several hundred dollars.

 Other issues

 Permission to hold issue-centered rallies in Central Park, similar to the be-ins of the 1960s, has been met with increasingly stiff resistance from the city.
 During some 2004 protests, the organization United for Peace and Justice wanted to hold a rally on the Great Lawn during the Republican National Convention.
 The city denied an application for a permit, stating that such a mass gathering would be harmful to the grass and the damage would make it harder to collect private donations to maintain the park.
 A judge of the New York Supreme Court's New York County branch upheld the refusal.

 During the 2000s and 2010s, new supertall skyscrapers were constructed along the southern end of Central Park, in a corridor commonly known as Billionaires' Row.
 According to a Municipal Art Society report, such buildings cast long shadows over the southern end of the park.
-A 2016 analysis by The New York Times found that some of the tallest and skinniest skyscrapers, such as One57, Central Park Tower, and 220 Central Park South, would cast shadows that can be as much as 1 mi long during the winter, covering up to a third of the park's length.
+A 2016 analysis by The New York Times found that some of the tallest and skinniest skyscrapers, such as One57, Central Park Tower, and 220 Central Park South, would cast shadows as long as 1 mi during the winter, covering up to a third of the park's length.
 In 2018, the New York City Council proposed a task force to study the effects of skyscrapers near city parks.